 Philip Clayton develops a constructive Christian theology in dialogue with metaphysics, modern philosophy, and science.
-The demands of
+The demands of this task have led to his work and publications in the theory of

 Monica A. Coleman

 Associate Professor of Constructive Theology and African American Religions